-- c) Alcatraz Island, near San Francisco, California, used to be used as an "inescapable" high-security prison where the worst and most notorious criminals were kept.
-The island known as "The Rock" is surrounded by dangerous currents and freezing-cold water.
-It was supposed to be nearly impossible to escape! - Determine which direction the city of San Francisco is from Alcatraz Island and how far apart they are.
-(Hint: Use the Fly To field and type Alcatraz.) - The idea is to determine how far someone needs to swim in the ice-cold water to escape the prison island (If you need to know the city names on the viewer, simply toggle on the layer called, "Populated Places" in the "List of Layers.") - Determine what direction the Golden Gate Bridge is from Alcatraz Island.
+- In what general direction is the city of San Francisco located from Alcatraz Island and how far apart are they from one another?
+(Hint: Use the Fly To field and type Alcatraz.) - How far someone needs to swim in the ice-cold water to escape the prison island?
+(If you need to know the city names on the viewer, simply toggle on the layer called, "Populated Places" in the "List of Layers.") - In what direction the Golden Gate Bridge is from Alcatraz Island?